rinarice/rinarice/README.md

 ## ✧˖° More About Me ✧˖°
 - Fluent in **Ukrainian, English, Portuguese, and Russian**
 - Strong communicator & fast learner
-- A rice enthusiast 𓎩 (because rice makes everything better!)
+- A cat lover and rice enthusiast 𓎩 (because these components make everything better!)

 ### Let’s Connect!⤵